-Any expansion to a settlement area must be in keeping with the policies of the Provincial Planning Statement, 2024Provincial Policy Statement and Growth Plan.
-Settlement area boundary expansions may only occur through an amendment to this Official Plan where the following has been addressed as part of a countywide municipal comprehensive review where it has been demonstrated that:
+Any expansion to a settlement area must be in keeping with the policies of the Provincial Planning Statement, 2024.
+Settlement area boundary expansions may only occur through an amendment to this Official Plan where the following has been addressed:

 - a) A need has been demonstrated to designate and plan for additional land to accommodate an appropriate range and mix of land uses. - b) It has been ensured that there is sufficient capacity in existing or planned infrastructure and public service facilities. - c) Alternative locations that avoid prime agricultural areas have been evaluated.
-Where avoidance is not possible, alternatives on lower priority agricultural lands in prime agricultural areas shall be considered, in accordance with section 3.5.1.1.d).iv of the Dufferin County Official Plan:. - d) The proposed settlement area boundary expansion shall comply with the Minimum Distance Separation (MDS) Formulae; - e) Whether impacts on the agricultural system are avoided, or where avoidance is not possible, minimized and mitigated to the extent feasible as determined through an agricultural impact assessment or equivalent analysis, based on provincial guidance; - The expanded settlement area provides for the phased progression of urban development; - g) First Nations communities with treaty rights in the area have been consulted.
-Where there are impacts to treaty rights, accommodations will be required when deemed necessary by the First Nation;
+Where avoidance is not possible, alternatives on lower priority agricultural lands in prime agricultural areas shall be considered, in accordance with section 3.5.1.1.d).iv of the Dufferin County Official Plan;. - d) The proposed settlement area boundary expansion shall comply with the Minimum Distance Separation (MDS) Formulae; - e) Whether impacts on the agricultural system are avoided, or where avoidance is not possible, minimized and mitigated to the extent feasible as determined through an agricultural impact assessment or equivalent analysis, based on provincial guidance;